 Hi.
 I’m a writer and researcher covering nature, culture, and climate change.

 I enjoy crafting reportage with strong characters that reveal connections to place, and the complexities and contradictions of being human.
-I’ve reported on mining, wildfires, migration, health, transit, and conservation from the U.S., Thailand, Rwanda, India, and South Africa.
+I’ve reported on mining, wildfires, migration, and conservation from the U.S., Thailand, Rwanda, India, and South Africa.
 On the culture beat, I’ve covered emotions tied to ecological loss, and how language and poetry shape power and politics.

 I hold a graduate degree in political ecology and climate change from the Yale School of the Environment, and a master’s in international law and human rights from New York University.
 I am a member of the National Writers Union and The Uproot Project.
+In the past, I was a development worker for the World Bank, the UN Development Programme, and UNICEF.

 Email me.